What it Means to Float Your Artwork

 Adding an elevated float mount to "Blue Woman" by Katie Re Scheidt

-You can adjust the amount of space between the artwork and the frame by using the slider to change the margin.
+Adjust the amount of space between the artwork and the frame by using the slider to change the margin.

 Sandwich Floating